 When a resolver queries for these records, BIND will rotate them and respond to the query with the records in a different order.
 In the example above, clients will randomly receive records in the order 1, 2, 3; 2, 3, 1; and 3, 1, 2.
 Most clients will use the first record returned and discard the rest.

 For more detail on ordering responses, check the rrset-order substatement in the options statement, see RRset Ordering.
-This substatement is not supported in BIND 9, and only the ordering scheme described above is available.

 3.3 Name Server Operations

 3.3.1 Tools for Use With the Name Server Daemon